 Long before Beyonce sung about girls running the world and Sheryl Sandberg wrote about leaning in, some seriously phenomenal women were showing the world that women can dominate in their chosen careers.
 And every women who has followed in their footsteps owes a great debt to all these trailblazers who broke those glass ceilings.
-With women’s voices at the center of pop culture and politics—you can check out a bunch of these ladies marching on Washington this month—what better time to celebrate some of the women who have the distinction of being “first” in their path?
+With women’s voices at the center of pop culture and politics, what better time to celebrate some of the women who have the distinction of being “first” in their path?
 Cheers to them!

 When talking about women going into uncharted territory, Tereshkova did it—literally.
 In 1963, the Russian cosmonaut became the first woman ever to go into space.
 She orbited the earth 48 times in less than three days.
 Talk about being otherworldly!